vhaghani26/epigenerator/README.md

 ## Interpretting Outputs

 The most important outputs you will find are `01_raw_sequences/` and `08_cytosine_reports/`.
 You can feel free to delete the intermediate files, but they are included for your reference in case something goes wrong when you try to run `CpG_Me`.
+The `03_screened` and `09_multiqc` directories may also be good to keep so you can check on the qualities of your samples at various stages.
 Below is a description of each of the output directories and what is contained in each.
-Note that the numbers preceding the directory names are reflective of their order.
+Note that the numbers preceding the directory names are reflective of the order they were generated.

 ### `00_std_err_logs/`